NVIDIA-AI-IOT/jetbot/docs/software_setup/docker.md

 ![](https://user-images.githubusercontent.com/25759564/92091965-51ae4f00-ed86-11ea-93d5-09d291ccfa95.png)

+???+ note
-> Note: The directory you specify to ``./enable.sh`` will be mounted as a volume in the jupyter container at the location ``/workspace``.
+    The directory you specify to ``./enable.sh`` will be mounted as a volume in the jupyter container at the location ``/workspace``.
 This means the work you in the ``/workspace`` folder inside container is saved.
 This is set to the root directory of Jupyter Lab.
 Please note, if you work outside of that directory it will be lost when the container shuts down.